acolomba/blackvuesync/README.md

 ## Features

+This project implements several features to facilitate operating in a scheduled, unattended fashion:

+* *Portable implementations:*
+    * A single, self-contained Python script with zero 3rd party dependencies can be can just be copied and run anywhere; or:
+    * A docker image that runs the script periodically via an internal cron.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
 * *Resilient*: If the data transfer is interrupted for whatever reason, at the next run the script resumes where it left off.
 * *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.